Hall of Fame

 The Public Impact Award recognizes a Nova Scotian researcher in academia, a public research institution, government, or the private sector, whose research has benefited Nova Scotians by tangibly improving the economy, environment, healthcare system, or society.
 The recipient’s work has developed in response to the needs of society, and is solving a problem, managing a risk, or creating an opportunity for Nova Scotians.

 Professor Jennifer Llewellyn

-Professor Llewellyn has advised governments and NGO’s and supported many governments, projects and programs including the Nova Scotia Restorative Justice Program, the Nova Scotia Human Rights Commission, the South African Truth and Reconciliation Commission, the Jamaican government, the government of New Zealand and the United Nations.
+Professor Llewellyn has also shared her expertise with many governments and NGO’s nationally and around the world to develop and implement restorative policies, projects and programs including advising the Assembly of First Nations and Canadian Truth and Reconciliation Commission on the response to residential school abuse, working with the South African Truth and Reconciliation Commission, the government of Columbia, the Jamaican government, the government of New Zealand and the United Nations Peacebuilding Commission and Development Program.
 Her world-renowned expertise resulted in her appointment as an expert on the UN mechanism to review the UN Basic Principles for the Use of Restorative Justice in Criminal Matters.

 Recognized for her contribution in the field of restorative justice, Professor Llewellyn was awarded the National Ron Wiebe Restorative Justice Award from Correctional Services Canada in 2015 and was the 2018 recipient of the Canadian Social Sciences and Humanities Research Council National Impact Award, the highest award for research achievement and impact in Canada.
 In 2019, she received the Dalhousie University President’s Research Excellence Award for Research Impact.